Strategic development partnerships

 For more information, see www.teachsouthafrica.org

-Thandulwazi Trust – Maths & Science Academy.
-St Stithians outreach to improve the quality of maths and science teaching and learning in Gauteng schools by offering learners at the FET Phase extra tuition in these key subjects at a Saturday School, to up-skill and offer a professional development programme to teachers in government schools across Gauteng, and train new maths, sciences, English and ECD/Foundation Phase teachers through a mentored, in-service training programme.
+Thandulwazi Trust - Maths & Science Academy.
+St Stithians outreach to improve the quality of maths and science teaching and learning in Gauteng Schools by offering learners at the FET Phase extra tuition in these key subjects at a Saturday School, to up-skill and offer a professional development programme to teachers in government schools across Gauteng, and train new maths, sciences, English and ECD/Foundation Phase teachers through a mentored, in-service training programme.

 For more information, see www.thandulwazi.com

-Whole school development
+To support whole school development

-Penreach, a whole school development programme operating from Penryn College in Mpumalanga, provides educational interventions and solutions in a pipeline from early childhood development to career, working with over 900 historically disadvantaged schools in programmes which address in-service skills training and support to mathematics and science teachers, pre-school, primary and high school teachers, principals, school governing bodies and their community structures.
+Penreach, a whole school development programme operating from Penryn College in Mpumalanga, provides educational interventions and solutions in a pipeline from early childhood development to career, working with over 900 historically disadvantaged schools in programmes which address in-service skills training and support to mathematics & science teachers, pre-school, primary and high school teachers, principals, school governing bodies and their community structures.

 For more information, see www.penreach.org.za

-Access to tertiary education
+To facilitate access to tertiary education

 REAP (Rural Education Access Programme) assists students from poor rural areas in South Africa to access tertiary education by providing information, resources and referrals to grade 11 and 12 learners in rural schools and calling on state mechanisms such as the National Skills Fund (NSF) and the National Student Financial Aid Scheme (NSFAS) to provide full cost bursaries and subsidised student loans.
 A network of recruitment volunteers offers career information to learners and guides them through the various application processes.
 REAP also provides students with a structured support and development programme on campus to facilitate success in their studies.